emjun/tisane/API_OVERVIEW.md

 - `name: str` -- the name of the variable.
 If you have data, this should correspond to the column's name.
 - `data: tisane.data.DataVector` --
-- `number_of_instances` -- either an `int`, `tisane.AbstractVariable`, or `tisane.variable.AtMost`.
+- `number_of_instances`* -- either an `int`, `tisane.AbstractVariable`, or `tisane.variable.AtMost`.
 Defaults to `1`.
 This should be the number of measurements of an attribute per unique instance of the associated `tisane.Unit`.
+For example, if you measure the reaction time of a person 10 times, then you should enter 10. **See "Note about number_of_instances" below.*

+Returns: `tisane.variable.Numeric`, the `Numeric` data variable

+### Note about number_of_instances
+When declaring a Measure through a Unit, the `number_of_instances` parameter can take one of the following:
+- `int`: Number of times that a Measure is collected.
 For example, if you measure the reaction time of a person 10 times, then you should enter 10.

-Returns: `tisane.variable.Numeric`, the `Numeric` data variable
+- `ts.AbstractVariable`: If there is one instance of a Measure for each value in another variable.
+For example, if you measure the reaction time of a person 10 times, once per day, then you should (i) declare day as another variable (likely SetUp) and then (ii) specify `number_of_instances=day`.
+This is syntactic sugar for the below.
+- `ts.NumberValue`: To more generally express that there are multiple instances of a Measure according to another variable, specify (i) the number of instances per (ii) which variable.
+For example, if you measure the reaction time of a person two times per condition the person receives:
+`number_of_instances=Exactly(2).per(number_of_instances=condition)`.
+If you measure the reaction time of a person two times per value in condition, which could be more than the number of conditions each person receives:
+`number_of_instances=Exactly(2).per(cardinality=condition)`.

 ## Study environment settings: tisane.SetUp